• Log in

 ecommerce-template-sender-drag-and-drop-builder

-People live busy (and distracted) life and sometimes forget to check out because of the Insta notification or an important call.
-Your abandonment cart emails should remind them to check out.
+People live busy (and distracted) lives and sometimes forget to check out because of the Insta notification or an important call.
+Abandoned cart recovery emails should remind them to check out at ecommerce stores.
 Take this engaging email example by Varley:

 ecommerce_email_marketing